 Teak flooring keeps termites and bugs at bay.

+When it comes to teak flooring pros and cons, this one is firmly in the “pro” category.
 Termites will eat teak if they have no other choice, but they’d really rather not.
 In areas where termite damage is a concern, teak has an advantage because its oils make it naturally termite-repellant.Your move, bugs.

 Teak is naturally water-repellent.